Skip to content

 11th July 2024

 On 11th July 2024 we wrote to Labour’s Secretary of State for Education, Bridget Phillipson, to congratulate her on her appointment and offer our support in fulfilling the manifesto promises for music education.
-You can read the letter below:
+You can read the letter below along with a response received on the 2nd August.

 Dear Secretary of State for Education